rwinzinger/github-desktop-testrepo/README.md

 # github-desktop-testrepo
-some test repo for playing with github desktop
+some test repo for playing with github desktop - added some info